 Install the CIFS Client on the Raspberry Pi

 To access the shared folder from your Raspberry Pi, you will need to install the CIFS client.
-First, ensure that the system is updated:
+First, we ensure the system is up to date:

-Now, run the following command to install the necessary package to work with CIFS:
+Now, run the following command to install the necessary package for working with CIFS:

 sudo apt install cifs-utils